4 Health Benefits Of Strength Training

 Wouldn’t you want to start exercising if you knew it would be good for your heart, balance, bones, and muscles and help you lose or maintain weight?
 Well, research indicates that strength training can offer all those advantages.

-According to the American Heart Association, strength training also referred to as weight or resistance training, is a type of exercise meant to increase muscular strength and fitness by working for a particular muscle or muscle group against external resistance, such as free weights, weight machines, or your own body weight.
+According to the American Heart Association, strength training, also referred to as weight or resistance training, is a type of exercise meant to increase muscular strength and fitness by working for a particular muscle or muscle group against external resistance, such as free weights, weight machines, or your own body weight.

 The basic concept is to overload the muscle with a load, so it has to change and become stronger.
 Everyone should know that strength training is more than just bodybuilders lifting weights in a gym.
-For persons of all ages and fitness levels, regular strength or resistance training is beneficial to slow the natural loss of lean muscle mass that occurs with ageing.
+For persons of all ages and fitness levels, regular strength or resistance training is beneficial to slow the natural loss of lean muscle mass that occurs with aging.
 People who suffer from long-term medical ailments, including obesity, arthritis, or a heart condition, can also benefit from it.
 Below we have mentioned some of the benefits of strength training.

 Vitapix/ Getty Images | Strength training has become a fundamental part of most exercise programs